-For some Muslims, conventional financial services may be unacceptable as some of the practices involved are against Shari’ah law.
+For some Muslims, conventional financial services are unacceptable because some of the practices involved are against Shari’ah law.
 For instance, Shari’ah does not allow earning or payment of interest, which means that for Muslims, getting a bank account, taking out a loan or buying a property can all be challenging.
-There may also be issues around how money is invested when it is paid into the bank.
-Muslims are forbidden to invest money in companies which deal in alcohol, gambling, tobacco or pornographic material, so require a bank account which will guarantee their money is not used to fund companies involved in these industries.
+There can also be issues around how money is invested when it is paid into the bank.
+Muslims are forbidden to invest money into companies which deal in alcohol, gambling, tobacco or pornographic material, so require a bank account which will guarantee their money is not used to fund companies involved in these industries.

-Islamic financial services have been set up in response to these difficulties, to cater for the specific needs of the Muslim community; however they are open to anyone.
-As these products become more common, with many high street banks now offering Islamic banking, they may also appeal to people of any religion concerned about how their money may be invested.
+Islamic financial services have been set up in response to these difficulties, to cater for the specific needs of the Muslim community.
+As these products become more common, with many high street banks now offering Islamic banking, they can also appeal to people of any religion concerned about how their money may be invested.

 There are several specialist and high street banks which now offer Shari’ah compliant accounts.
-These generally do not offer interest or overdraft facilities and guarantee that your money will not be invested in any companies dealing in alcohol, gambling, tobacco, pork products or pornographic material.
+These tend not to offer interest or overdraft facilities and guarantee that your money will not be invested in any companies dealing in alcohol, gambling, tobacco, pork products or pornographic material.
 Other than this they function as any other bank account.
-For more information on Islamic banking, see http://www.islamic-banking.com/islamic_banking.aspx
+For more information on Islamic banking, visit the Institute of Islamic Banking and Insurance website here.

 There are a number of different ways in which these can work, which are briefly outlined below:

 - Murabaha – This is a form of financing where once you have chosen the property you would like to buy the bank will purchase it on your behalf.
 They will then sell it on to you over a set period of time at an agreed price which allows them a profit margin on the original price of the property.
 You will make monthly payments towards this total amount until the balance is cleared, at which point the property will be transferred into your name.